bad1dea/NXCheats/METAL GEAR SOLID - Master Collection Version/README.md

 1. Have Medicine
 1. Have Diazepam
 1. Have PAL Key
-1. Have Level 100 Key Card
+1. Have Lv.
+100 Key Card
 1. Have Never Have Time Bomb
 1. Have Mine Detector
 1. Have MO Disc
 1. Have Rope
 1. Have Hankerchief
 1. Have Suppressor Active
+1. nks to GamerJin for the help with this one. ツ

 ## Changelog
 [View here](./CHANGELOG.md)